 Windows 7 has this annoying habit of asking its users to change their passwords after every 42 days or so (depends on what you have set as the maximum age for your password).
 The problem is that people, who do not want to change their passwords often, do not have a GUI option in the control panel user accounts section to help them get rid of it.

-Although it may seem tricky, but the password expiry date and maximum/minimum age can be set up pretty easily.
-It is a mistake on Microsoft’s part of not allowing the person to set these security settings to their preference, but digging deep enough can lead you to a lot of other options that you can use to customize your Windows 7 appearance and functionality.
+Although it may seem tricky, the password expiry date and maximum/minimum age can be set up pretty easily.
+It is a mistake on Microsoft’s part not to allow the person to set these security settings to their preference, but digging deep enough can lead you to a lot of other options that you can use to customize your Windows 7 appearance and functionality.

 There are a couple of easy methods that one can use to change, disable or change expiry dates for passwords.
 To do this, you must be logged in as administrator of the computer.

 Using Local Users and Group Manager

 Hold down the “Windows key” and press ”R.” Type “lusrmgr.msc” and press enter.